Manu404/moonburst/README.md

 # What is MoonBurst ?

-Moonburst is an arduino based solution for musician that aim to provide a generic midi open source interface that accept as much "generic" controller as possible, keeping the cost factor really low, yet versatile and open as much as possible.
+Moonburst is an arduino based solution for musician that aim to provide a generic midi open source interface that accept as many "generic" controller as possible, keeping the cost factor really low, yet versatile and open.
 Some solutions already exists, but not as I envision mine, or at high costs and sometimes long learning curve.

 The software is simple : you define functoid, that are binded to a footswitch, than can create multiple actions on that functoid based on footswtich triggers and/or states that will then send midi messages or trigger other functoid, etc,...
 To add buttons, just add new footswtichs.
 The idea is to be modular and open as possible.